MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-manager.md

 ## Service Manager articles

-- The [what's new](/SystemCenterDocs/scsm/whats-new-in-sm.md) section describes new capabilities and changes in Service Manager.
+- The [what's new](whats-new-in-sm.md) section describes new capabilities and changes in Service Manager.
-- The [planning](/SystemCenterDocs/scsm/plan-sm.md) section helps you understand the hardware and software requirements as well as software roles you need to prepare for Service Manager before deploying it for use in your organization.
+- The [planning](plan-sm.md) section helps you understand the hardware and software requirements as well as software roles you need to prepare for Service Manager before deploying it for use in your organization.
-- The [deploy](/SystemCenterDocs/scsm/deploy-sm.md) section helps you deploy Service Manager in one of several different scenarios.
+- The [deploy](deploy-sm.md) section helps you deploy Service Manager in one of several different scenarios.
-- The [upgrade](/SystemCenterDocs/scsm/upgrade-service-manager.md) section shows you how to upgrade from older versions of Service Manager.
+- The [upgrade](upgrade-service-manager.md) section shows you how to upgrade from older versions of Service Manager.
-- The [administrative tasks](/SystemCenterDocs/scsm/management-packs.md) section provides concepts that are important to Service Manager administrators and it includes procedures that Service Manager administrators must perform to configure Service Manager.
+- The [administrative tasks](management-packs.md) section provides concepts that are important to Service Manager administrators and it includes procedures that Service Manager administrators must perform to configure Service Manager.
-- The [day-to-day tasks](/SystemCenterDocs/scsm/work-mps-console.md) section provides information about using the Service Manager console for day-to-day tasks that you perform to manage service desk functions for your organization's computer infrastructure.
+- The [day-to-day tasks](work-mps-console.md) section provides information about using the Service Manager console for day-to-day tasks that you perform to manage service desk functions for your organization's computer infrastructure.
-- The [author](/SystemCenterDocs/scsm/author-with-sm.md) section provides an introduction to authoring in Service Manager, including an overview of the Service Manager Authoring Tool, and contains tasks to author and customize management packs, which enable customizations in Service Manager.
+- The [author](author-with-sm.md) section provides an introduction to authoring in Service Manager, including an overview of the Service Manager Authoring Tool, and contains tasks to author and customize management packs, which enable customizations in Service Manager.
-- The [disaster recovery](/SystemCenterDocs/scsm/disaster-recovery.md) section helps you create a recovery plan for potential software and equipment failures in your Service Manager environment.
+- The [disaster recovery](disaster-recovery.md) section helps you create a recovery plan for potential software and equipment failures in your Service Manager environment.
 It also helps you create a deployment strategy that separates the Service Manager and data warehouse management servers from the computers that host their respective databases.
-- The [glossary section](/SystemCenterDocs/scsm/glossary.md) is a list of terms and definitions used in Service Manager that have meaning specific to Service Manager.
+- The [glossary section](glossary.md) is a list of terms and definitions used in Service Manager that have meaning specific to Service Manager.
-- The [release notes](/SystemCenterDocs/scsm/release-notes-sm.md) section contains release notes apply to Service Manager.
+- The [release notes](release-notes-sm.md)section contains release notes apply to Service Manager.
 They contain descriptions and workarounds for known issues that you should be aware of before you deploy Service Manager.

 ## Next steps